UUDigitalHumanitieslab/coloringbook/Readme.md

 Test subjects are presented with a subscription form, instructions, a series of coloringbook pages and finally an evaluation form.
 After both forms have been completed and all pages have been colored, all data are submitted to the server at once.

 When a coloringbook page is presented, initially a sentence is displayed, in written text, sound or both.
 Then, the drawing is shown and the subject is given the means to pick colors and fill areas of the drawing by point-and-click.
+The researcher may also opt to offer the sentence simultaneously with the drawing.
 This also works on touch devices.
 All data for the coloringbook pages are downloaded to the client side at once before the survey starts.

 On the server side, all coloring data are collected in a table that can be filtered by survey, page, area and subject.
 Each individual fill action is recorded with the color and the exact elapsed time since the drawing appeared on screen.
 Researchers can also define expected results for each page and compare the data with their expectations.
 Tables can be exported to CSV for further processing in any spreadsheet or statistics software.

-Researchers will be able to compose their own surveys with custom images and sounds.
+Researchers can compose their own surveys with custom images and sounds.
 The surveys are made available to test subjects through a fixed URL.
-This functionality is not fully implemented yet.

 How to deploy?